IS2AI/ExoMem-AR-Memory/README.md

 # ExoMem

-## For recording the spatiotemporal memory
+## Record the spatiotemporal memory
 1. Start the ros master
   * Open a new terminal, roscore will use python 2.7
   * $ sudo update-alternatives --config python